Joey Merlino: Move to Florida

 After his release in 2011, Merlino moved to Boca Raton, Florida.
 In a 2013 interview with George Anastasia, Merlino denied any current involvement in the Philadelphia Mafia and has stated that his life as a criminal is over.
 He was quoted in the interview stating "I want no part of that" and that there were "too many rats."
 In November 2014, Merlino opened a restaurant in Boca Raton named Merlino's, that featured his mother's recipes.
 The restaurant was owned by a group of investors; Merlino is forbidden from owning an establishment that serves alcohol due to his criminal record.
 Instead, Merlino officially worked there as a maître d' until the restaurant closed in 2016.
+According to the Philadelphia Gaming Control Board, Merlino was involved in an assault during the early hours at a blackjack table whilst at the Rivers Casino in Philadelphia in March 2016.
 On September 7, 2016, the Pennsylvania Gaming Control Board banned Merlino from all casinos in Pennsylvania.

-On August 4, 2016, Merlino was one of 46 people arrested up and down the East Coast in a RICO indictment.
+On August 4, 2016, Merlino was one of 46 people arrested up and down the East Coast in a RICO indictment named Operation East Coast Enterprise.
 Merlino was arrested at his home in Florida and put on trial in New York City.
 Merlino was charged with one count of racketeering, one count of fraud and two counts of illegal gambling.
 Merlino was accused of entering into illegal business arrangements with New York criminals in the Genovese crime family.
+Merlino was also accused of participating in illegal conduct with the Gambino, Lucchese and Bonanno families from New York, including loansharking, illegal gambling, credit card fraud, health care fraud, extortion, arson, assault, conspiracy, racketeering, cigarette trafficking and firearms trafficking.
 Merlino was also accused of taking part in a massive medical fraud scheme in Florida that had doctors prescribe patients with unnecessary (and ineffective) medical products and billing patients' insurance companies.
 On August 12, Merlino was released on a $5 million bond.